“I think I will always use these. They are called Blackwings…”

 The adjustable “clamp” eraser and extended ferrule are probably the Blackwing’s most distinctive physical features.
 The eraser is held in place by a small metal clip that sits tightly inside the ferrule, allowing the user to adjust its height as it wears.

-As modern as the design may appear its origins date back to 1891:
+As modern as the design may appear its origins date back to 1891, and it was invented by Lothar Washington Faber, brother of Eberhard Faber II.

 The eraser-holder design was adapted as a ferrule, appearing first on the Eberhard Faber “Van Dyke” in 1921:

 The clamp eraser would then find its way onto the Blackwing and the Microtomic, and was even affixed to several models of mechanical pencils:

 In fact, Eberhard Faber extrapolated the clamp design for several other products, including tops for their tubes of pencil lead refills as well as this double-sided eraser: